w3c/wot-usecases/USE-CASES/hazard-annotations.md

 Additional vocabulary terms may be needed to support a finer level of granularity or declare default policies or formulas to derive additional hazard based on the aggregation of information provided by different devices..

 ### Description:
+While the focus of this use case is on awareness, once we have established awareness we can consider the related issues of policy and enforcement.

-The user may have a mean of setting policies to restrict interactions with connected devices, e.g.:
+The user may have a mechanism to set policies to restrict interactions with connected devices, e.g.:
-- Stop any interaction with the TV between 3:00PM and 5:00PM if an unattended children is detected.
+- Stop any interaction with the TV between 3:00PM and 5:00PM if unattended children are detected.
 - Require stronger authentication to open a door if the user is considered already inside the house.

 The home system may automously change the state of a device to reduce the risk level, e.g.: